ArcovanBreda/CEConvDL2/blogpost.md

 Deep Convolutional Neural Networks have been proven to be highly effective for image classification [[10]](#DCNN).
 Empirical evidence shows the importance of depth for good performance and convolutional weight-sharing for parameter reduction.
 The latter is effective due to the translation symmetry inherent in most image data, whereby the data is roughly invariant to shifts.
 In this manner, the same weights can be utilized to convolve different parts of the image [[1]](#group_convs).
 As a result, the convolutional layers in a deep network are translation equivariant: the output shifts relative to shifts in the input.

-Translation equivariance can be extended to larger groups, including rotation.
+Equivariance can be extended to larger groups, including rotation.
 This generalization is achieved through Group Convolutional Neural Networks (G-CNN).
 A CNN layer is equivariant to a group if transforming the input $x$ by transformation $g \in G$ ($T_g$) followed by the feature mapping $\Phi$ is similar to doing the feature mapping on the input and the transformation $T'_g$ thereafter:

 $$\begin{align*}
 \Phi (T_g x) = T'_g \Phi (x) & \qquad \qquad \forall g \in G, \\